 Abandonment rate

-Abandonment rate is the percentage of calls that are given up on before they’re answered.
+Abandonment rate is the percentage of calls abandoned before reaching an agent.
 For example, a customer lets the phone ring for 30 seconds, doesn’t receive an answer, hangs up, and plans to try again later.

 To calculate the abandonment rate, divide your number of abandoned customer calls by your total number of calls, then multiply by 100 to get a percentage.
 If you miss 50 calls over the course of a week and receive a total of 500 calls, your call abandonment rate is 10%.